 Many students have a hard time adjusting when they first attend university so a few lower grades here and there at the onset of your studies isn't as serious as low-average grades throughout your entire studies.
 Similarly, some students choose to enroll in notoriously difficult courses because they think it will look better to the admissions committee when really, these courses weren't required and only served to pull down their overall GPA.
 While medical school GPA requirements are still an important part of the admissions process, many schools realize that there is so much more to candidate selection than grades and test scores.

 Check out a summary of this blog here:

 Even though there is no magic number corresponding to how much weight is placed on GPA in the selection process, it is undoubtedly important.
-The AAMC conducted a study that surveyed admissions officers at 113 medical schools across the US to find out which areas of application data are important when determining which applicants should be invited to interview and which should be offered acceptances.
+The conducted a that surveyed admissions officers at 113 medical schools across the US to find out which areas of application data are important when determining which applicants should be invited to interview and which should be offered acceptances.
 Admissions officers ranked personal statements, community service, letters of recommendation, MCAT score and both the cumulative and Biology, Chemistry, Physics and Math (BCPM) GPA as the top 5 most important factors for interview invitation.
 Of these 5 aspects, cumulative and BCPM GPA top the list.
 When it comes to offers of acceptances, both cumulative and BCPM GPA remain in the top 5 most important considerations, as does community service and letters of recommendation.
 However, GPA is less important and interview recommendation takes the number 1 spot when committees begin sending acceptance letters.
 From this study alone, it's obvious to see that both your cumulative and science GPA are essential in the admissions committee's decision, both for interview invitation and offers of acceptance.

 Not happy with your GPA?
 Improve it in three easy steps here: